Course image Methodology - Part 1: Getting Started

 Course Summary:

 Methodology-Part 2: Organizing and Skill-Building has two underlying themes.
 One is to help you organize your paperwork and all the other documents or family material you will be collecting.
-The pedigree chart and the family group record are your "best friends" but there are many other suggested forms to keep track of your research, your correspondence, and all the material you collect as you become known as the family historian.

 Contact Hours: 18